-CloudLab is flexible, scientific infrastructure for research on the future of cloud computing.
-Researchers come to CloudLab to build their own clouds, experimenting with new architectures that will form the basis for the next generation of the world's computing platforms.
+Flexible, scientific infrastructure for research on the future of cloud computing.
+Researchers use CloudLab to build their own clouds, experimenting with new architectures that will form the basis for the next generation of computing platforms.

 CloudLab provides researchers with control and visibility all the way down to the bare metal.
 Provisioning an entire cloud inside of CloudLab takes only minutes.
 Most CloudLab resources provide hard isolation from other users, so it can support hundreds of simultaneous "slices", with each getting an artifact-free environment suitable for scientific experimentation with new cloud architectures.
-Run standard cloud software stacks such as OpenStack and Hadoop.
+Run standard cloud software stacks such as OpenStack, Hadoop, and Kubernetes.
 Or, build your own from the ground up.
 The bare metal's the limit!

 CloudLab is built from the software technologies that make up Emulab and parts of GENI, so it provides a familiar, consistent interface for researchers.

-The first CloudLab clusters will have 15,000 cores distributed across three sites around the United States: Utah, Wisconsin, and South Carolina.
-Each cluster has a different focus: storage and networking (using hardware from Cisco), high-memory computing (Dell), and energy-efficient computing (HP).
-CloudLab is interconnected with nationwide and international infrastructure from Internet2, so it will be possible to extend private, software-defined networks right to every host.
+The CloudLab clusters have almost 1,000 machines distributed across three sites around the United States: Utah, Wisconsin, and South Carolina.
+In addition, it provides access to a number of federated facilities around and outside of the US.
+CloudLab is interconnected with nationwide and international infrastructure from Internet2, so it is possible to extend private, software-defined networks right to every server.

 When you build a cloud on CloudLab, you get a slice of the facility.
 In that slice, you have full control.
 This means you can run a full suite of cloud software of your own—compute, networking, and storage.
 That suite might look like one of today's cloud software stacks (for example, maybe it's an instance of OpenStack), it might be an incremental improvement to today's stacks (for example, replacing the storage layer), or it might be something radically different, built from the ground-up to support features like real-time computing, integration with cyber-physical systems, high performance computing, or energy awareness.
 Your cloud might be only for your own use as you experiment with your new architecture, or you could open it up to other users to get real application workloads.